milindchavan12/Angular/README.md

 ```
 ![img text](https://pbs.twimg.com/media/DiA1748X4AILZzC.jpg)

+### Trasforming data with Pipes
+Angular supports various built-in and custome pipes.
+Some of the built-i pipes are :
+- Date, number, decimal, percent currancy, json and slice etc.

+Examples :
+- To show item in lowercase : `{{ productName | lowercase }}`

 ## Interface
 Interface is specification identifying a releated set of properties and Methods.
 A Class commits to supporting the specification by implementing the Interface.
-Interfaces are development time on#3ly, as they are not supported on ES5
+Interfaces are development time only, as they are not supported on ES5

 ## Services and Dependency Injection
 Service is the class with focused purpose with featues :